Goodbye forced ventilation

 One of the most common points of contention between tenants and landlords is mold in the home, which can be dangerous for the well-being and health of home users.
 This can result in a right to a rent reduction for the tenant.
 But who is to blame?
 Are structural defects or incorrect ventilation and heating the cause?
 In the event of a dispute, the burden of proof lies with the landlord.
 He must prove that there are no structural defects and that the mold is due to the behavior of the tenant.

-Owners who equip their rented rooms with modern, tightly closing windows are obliged to take the necessary measures against the accumulating moisture or to inform their residents of special ventilation and living requirements and to record them in the rental agreement.
+Owners who equip their rented rooms with modern, tightly closing windows are obliged to take the necessary measures against the accumulating moisture or to inform their house residents of special ventilation and living requirements and to record them in the rental agreement.
 If this does not happen, the tenant cannot be blamed for the formation of mold and the landlord bears the costs for the removal.
 If the tenant and landlord do not agree who will pay for the mold removal costs, an independent expert must investigate the causes.

 Owners of airtight houses should state the following ventilation and heating behavior in the rental agreement:

-Since there can sometimes be big differences – between what the landlord requires and the real ventilation behavior of the tenants, forced ventilation often seems to be the only helpful solution.
+Since there can sometimes be big differences – between what the landlord demands and the real ventilation behavior of the tenants, forced ventilation often seems to be the only helpful solution.
 The residents of the house, on the other hand, feel that the individual methods of forced ventilation are sometimes significantly disturbed and sometimes ignored by the landlord.
 Under certain circumstances, this triggers a wealth of ideas on the part of the tenants to circumvent the disruptive exchange of air, from which both sides only draw disadvantages in the end.

 It is better to find a solution that is accepted by both sides.
 A retrofitted system for controlled living space ventilation is one of them.